 To get started in the amazing world of kitesurfing we first suggest you take some lessons to make sure you are independent and are safe on the beach and water not only for yourself but for others around you.
 If you have ticked this off your list, well done!
 You are going to want some equipment to get going independently!

-We have compiled a list points to help point you guys In the right direction and allow you to choose gear which will allow maximum progression whilst also allowing room to grow into the gear when your skills also grow:
+We have compiled a list to help point you guys In the right direction and allow you to choose gear which will allow maximum progression whilst also allowing room to grow into the gear as your skills also grow:

 - Harness –

-We recommend In the early stages of learning either getting your own harness or trying as many different types and styles as possible before you settle on one.
-A good harness is like a good pair of walking boots, if they fit well and are comfortable, you can stay in them for hours and not even have them on your mind and if you know that kitesurfing is for you then spending a little extra to be comfortable will make all the difference.
+We recommend in the early stages of learning either getting your own harness or trying as many different types and styles as possible before you settle on one.
+A good harness is like a good pair of walking boots: if they fit well and are comfortable, you can stay in them for hours and not even have them on your mind.
+If you know that kitesurfing is for you then spending a little extra to be comfortable will make all the difference.

 The kite is where most of your hard earned money will go and we suggest trying as many different brands and styles of kite as possible to make sure you get the right one!
-Many, if not all the major kitesurfing companies do demo days which is a great opportunity to try out gear for free!
-The key things for a beginner to look for are durability, re-launch, upwind performance and wind range.
-Durability is a super important feature of a kite and as technology advances so does the durability of the kite.
-If buying a second hand kite, check the canopy is still crisp and is free from repairs, rips or pin holes.
+Many if not all the major kitesurfing companies do demo days which is a great opportunity to try out gear for free!
+The key things for a beginner to look for are durability, re-launch, upwind performance, and wind range.
+Durability is a super important feature of a kite and as technology advances, so does the durability of the kite.
+If buying a second hand kite, check that the canopy is still crisp and is free from repairs, rips, or pin holes.
 But to avoid this for kitesurfing beginners, we recommend buying new.

 Water re-launch will be very important as this will make every session hassle free and when the wind is on the lighter side a kite with good water relaunch will make your session much more enjoyable.
-So a C kite for example will be much harder to relaunch than a delta hybrid kite due to its shape sitting on the water.
+A C kite, for example, will be much harder to relaunch than a delta hybrid kite due to its shape sitting on the water.

 Going upwind is a crucial part of kiteboarding and all kites go upwind differently.
-If you are looking to get into wave riding, the upwind performance is one of the main things you look for, but for freestyle is is not such an important aspect.
-A kite that goes upwid easily will however make your learning experience a heck of a lot easier as getting back to the starting point on the beach is always a nice feeling as walking upwind or getting rescued is never fun.
+If you are looking to get into wave riding, the upwind performance is one of the main things you look for, but for freestyle it is not such an important aspect.
+A kite that goes upwind easily will, however, make your learning experience a heck of a lot easier as getting back to the starting point on the beach is always a nice feeling.
+Walking upwind or getting rescued is never fun.

 Kitesurfing is an expensive sport so buying one kite with lots of range is a great plan to start with and as you progress, adding kites to the quiver to get out more will mean many more hours on the water.
-There is no magical formula unfortunately for the exact right kite for the exact day but this table will give you some rough guidelines but remember it is only a rough guide!
+Unfortunately, there is no magical formula for the exact right kite for the exact day, but this table will give you some rough guidelines.
+But remember, it is only a rough guide!
 It outlines weight vs. kite size for wind range from around 16 to 25 knots .

 |Weight (kg)||Kite size (m2)|